seapear/AffinityOnLinux/Guides/Rum/Guide.md

 Notice how `rum` correctly found our `ElementalWarriorWine`.

 ## Alias Setup
-We'll register an alias so that we don't need to always give `rum` the full path to the affinity wine prefix.
+We'll register an alias so that we don't need to always give `rum` the full path to the Affinity Wine prefix.

+> [!NOTE]
+> If you're using other shells other than `bash` make sure to register the alias in the approriate config file for your shell.

 Open either your `.bashrc` or dedicated `.bash_aliases` file, and add the following alias:

 ```bash